finbarkizito/hr-tableau-dashboard/analysis/hiring_strategy.md

 ## What we can rule out

-* This company does **not** have a hiring-quality problem.
-* It does **not** have a post-pandemic retention shock.
-* Differences between cohorts are **single-digit percentage points**, well within what you would expect from normal variation given tenure length and censoring.
+This company does **not** have a hiring-quality problem and neither does it have a post-pandemic retention shock as the differences between cohorts are **single-digit percentage points** which are well within what you would expect from normal variation given tenure length and censoring.

-In other words: retention is*stable, not the differentiator.
+In other words: retention is stable and not the differentiator.

 ## The correct interpretation